Are you constantly wondering if you’re a bad mom and how to be a better mom? You’re not the only one.

 They need to have time with you without distractions.
 Look them in the eyes when you’re talking and be completely present, body and soul.

-They will benefit from this and you will too because you will feel you’ve really done something for them and for yourself as well.
+They will benefit from this kind of gentle parenting and you will too because you will feel you’ve really done something for them and for yourself as well.

 It’s okay to let your children know you have insecurities of your own, but don’t let them see you questioning yourself too much.